-People in the Family-Forming age group (20-50 years of age) are the most numerous in both the Township and Kalamazoo County.
+People in the Family-Forming age group (20-50) are the most numerous in both the Township and Kalamazoo County.
 This age group is likely to mean more children, a growing population, and a need for additional recreation to accommodate the number of children and families.

-Table 3: Population by Age
+Table 3: Age of Township Residents